Srija-01/Catalog/README.md

-Secret Finder
+#Secret Finder
-A Java program that computes the constant term 𝑐 c of a polynomial using the Lagrange interpolation method.
+A Java program that computes the constant term c of a polynomial using the Lagrange interpolation method.
 This program accepts input in JSON format and supports parsing with either the org.json or Gson library.

 Setup and Installation
 Option 1: Using Maven